Hemel Hempstead: Marlowes and the Old Town

-The Jellicoe Water Gardens have been restored, clearing up the overgrown trees, introducing a new play area, an area for picnics and gardening, a community centre for volunteers, learning organisations and schools, as well as the Friends of the Jellicoe Water Gardens and a new terrace for the flower garden.
+The Jellicoe Water Gardens have been restored, clearing up the overgrown trees, introducing a new play area and an area for picnics and gardening, as well as a community centre for volunteers, learning organisations and schools, and the Friends of the Jellicoe Water Gardens.
+There is also a new terrace for the flower garden.

-The pedestrianized high street was redeveloped, with a new play area and new play equipment around the street, such as giant coloured balls, slides, a tightrope and trampolines with the old sculpture placed on top of a new pillar detailing the work of Geoffrey Jellicoe.
+The pedestrianised high street has been redeveloped, with a new play area and equipment around the street, such as giant coloured balls, slides, a tightrope and trampolines.
+A sculpture showcasing the work of Geoffrey Jellicoe has been installed on top of a new pillar.

-Isle of Man-based residential developer Dandara redeveloped the old Kodak headquarters into a block of flats, with a new footbridge to the Riverside shopping precinct..
+Isle of Man-based residential developer Dandara redeveloped the old Kodak headquarters into a block of flats, with a new footbridge to the Riverside shopping precinct.

 Maylands

-Since the 2005 Buncefield fire the former Maylands Avenue factory estate, which was badly affected by the fire, has been rebranded as Maylands Business Park and a 40-tonne sculpture by Jose Zavala called Phoenix Gateway placed on the first roundabout off the M1 to symbolise its renewal.
-A number of businesses have since located into the Maylands area including Costa Coffee, Lok'nStore and McDonald's.
+Since the 2005 Buncefield fire, the former Maylands Avenue factory estate, which was badly affected by the fire, has been rebranded as Maylands Business Park.
+A 40-tonne sculpture by Jose Zavala, called Phoenix Gateway, has been placed on the first roundabout off the M1 to symbolise its renewal.
+A number of businesses have since located into the Maylands area, including Costa Coffee, Lok'nStore and McDonald's.

 Major planned developments

 East Hemel

-St Albans District council has plans to meet its new homes building target by building on land to the east of Hemel Hempstead near the M1 motorway.
+St Albans District council plans to meet its new homes building target by building on land to the east of Hemel Hempstead near the M1 motorway.
 This would comprise 2,500 new homes.
-The land is within St Albans planning jurisdiction but would have a major impact on Hemel services which has been quite controversial.
+The land is within St Albans planning jurisdiction but the development would have a major impact on Hemel services and consequently has proven controversial.